midani-47/Distributed_Systems_ii.O/README.md

 ## Common Issues

+- As we used two different OS (macOS and windows), we faced a couple of issues in PORTS, modules, and CLIs.
+Thus we ended up providing two CLI syntaxes and all OS compatible modules.
+Our test users managed PowerShell on windows.
 - If you encounter module import errors, ensure you're running using the module syntax (`python -m auth_service.app.main`)
 - For Windows users, ensure bcrypt is properly installed with `pip install bcrypt>=3.2.2`